Welcome to Cadabam's Hospitals

 Research suggests a genetic vulnerability to trichotillomania, especially if family members also exhibit impulse control disorders.
 Neuroimaging studies also reveal irregularities in brain circuits tied to habit formation and emotional regulation, suggesting a biological component in the development of trichotillomania symptoms.

-Co-existing Mental Health Conditions (Anxiety, OCD)
+Co-Existing Mental Health Conditions (Anxiety, OCD)

 Individuals with trichotillomania often also experience anxiety disorders, obsessive-compulsive disorder (OCD), or depression.
 These co-occurring conditions can amplify the emotional triggers for hair pulling and make trichotillomania treatment more complex, requiring holistic approaches.